Lectures and seminars Biostatistics networking event: Applying Bayesian Statistics in Medical Research

 Rhiannon Owen is Professor of Statistics at Swansea University Medical School.
 Her main research interests include the development and application of Bayesian methods in Health Technology Assessment, Population Health, and Health Service Evaluation.
 In particular, her research interests include evidence synthesis methods, analysis of large scale linked electronic health records, simulation-based methods, clinical trial evaluation, economic decision modelling, and value of information.

-Michael Crowther obtained his PhD in medical statistics at the University of Leicester where he also spent many years an academic biostatistician, rising to Associate Professor of Biostatistics, before relocating to Stockholm in 2021 where he founded Red Door Analytics.
+Michael Crowther obtained his PhD in medical statistics at the University of Leicester where he also spent many years as an academic biostatistician, rising to Associate Professor of Biostatistics, before relocating to Stockholm in 2021 where he founded Red Door Analytics.
 He is an expert in survival analysis and joint longitudinal-survival models, having made numerous contributions to the fields, and widely respected as a statistical software developer.
 He has developed and taught many training courses on his research, and is a Fellow of the UK Higher Education Academy.

 Panel discussion